 - Provide proof of medical insurance, consisting of a copy of current medical card and/or policy number and company contact information.

-- Submission of the CVM Hold Harmless Agreement with original signatures.
+- Submission of the CVM Hold Harmless Agreement with original signatures (the form must be notarized).

 Upon receipt of the above information, written approval of the clinicians or faculty working directly with the student and written approval of the respective department head(s) will be sought.
 Communication with the visiting student as to the status of the request will come from the Director of Student Services.